The 20 Best Addison's Disease Doctors in Japan

 Gifu-shi, JP

-Nobuyuki Shimozawa practices in Gifu-shi, Japan.
-Mr. Shimozawa is rated as a Distinguished expert by MediFind in the treatment of Addison's Disease.
-His top areas of expertise are Zellweger Syndrome, Adrenoleukodystrophy (ALD), Addison's Disease, Peroxisomal Acyl-CoA Oxidase Deficiency, and Bone Marrow Transplant.
+Nobuyuki Shimozawa practices practicing medicine in Gifu-shi, Japan.
+Mr. Shimozawa is rated as an Elite expert by MediFind in the treatment of Addison's Disease.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Zellweger Syndrome, Adrenoleukodystrophy (ALD), Addison's Disease, Peroxisomal Acyl-CoA Oxidase Deficiency, and Bone Marrow Transplant.

 Distinguished in Addison's Disease